-It's often true that the best solution to a problem is the simplest one.
-The problem with soup is that it's a water based food, and water is inherently void of flavor.
-Many soup recipes will have you simmering expensive animal proteins, spices and vegetables for hours, only to throw them all away once they've "given all they have to give to the broth."
-The challenge is to add enough super flavorful food to extraction material for the broth, so that when it's flavor is diluted by 5x it's volume of water, you have something that's interesting to eat.
-If you're a novice cook or uninterested in throwing away stock vegetables, you might supplement your soup with bullion cubes or boxed stocks.
-But Mexico has an answer to this: salsa.
+What is so interesting about the use of salsa in Mexican cuisine is the incredible things is does to soup.
+What I took away from watching 100 pozole videos was that I had been thinking about soup all wrong.
+The pozole approach to soup makes soup easier, faster and probably more delicious.
+The problem with soup is that it is a water based food, and water is inherently void of flavor.
+Many soup recipes will have you simmering animal proteins, spices and vegetables for hours, only to throw them all away once they've "given all they have to give to the broth."
+This feels very wasteful!
+But Mexico has an answer to the wasteful soup problem, the answer is salsa.
 It really couldn't be simpler.
 You want your soup to be super flavorful?
-Well how about instead of spending hours extracting flavor from a celery stock, you blend up that celery (and whatever other ingredient that strikes your fancy) and add it in the form of a liquefied salsa that is packed with flavor?
+Well how about instead of spending hours boiling the flavor out of a celery stock, you blend up that celery stock (and whatever other ingredients strikes your fancy) and pour it into your broth in the form of a liquefied flavor packed salsa?
 Yes, you wont have a clear broth, but you will have a really tasty soup in a short amount of time, and you don't have to throw vegetables away.

-This is what you will learn when you make posole or birria.
-In both recipes, you cook a salted protein in water until it is cooked, then blend a specific combination of herbs, spices, chilies, aromatics and vegetables into a smooth liquid, and then pour that super flavorful liquid directly to your pot!
+This is what you learn when you make pozole or birria.
+In both recipes, you cook a protein in water until it is cooked, then remove the protein and shred it so it's easy to eat.
+Then you blend a specific combination of herbs, spices, chilies, aromatics and vegetables into a smooth liquid, and then pour that super flavorful liquid directly to your cooking liquid!
 Bam-boom-flavor!

-The next thing I've come to appreciate as a eater of Mexican food is to balance with raw vegetables.
-This is something that we're not always the best at in mainstream American cuisine.
+The next thing I've come to appreciate as an eater of Mexican food is to balance fat with refreshing elements.
+This is something that we're not always the best at doing in mainstream American cuisine.
 Look no further than Thanksgiving.
 It's a starchy fatty meal that, without your spot of cranberry sauce, would be entirely beige and one-note!
 It's lacking balance.
 It needs a fresh element, it needs crunch and herbaceousness!
 It needs a salad!

-So what does Mexico have to do with this?
-Well, when I first got to Mexico and started eating tacos on a regular basis, I never paid much attention to the little plates of radishes and cucumbers that were dropped off with my beverage.
+So how do we see this balance in Mexican cuisine?
+When I first got to Mexico and started eating at taquerias a lot, I never paid much attention to the little plates of radishes and cucumbers that were dropped off with my beverage.
 I might eat a few before my taco arrived, but generally I ignored them.
 Finally my dinning companion and Mexican food spirit guide said to me: "So take a bite of your taco and then a bite of a radish, and you keep going back and forth like that.
 Adobado is rich- you need the freshness!"
 It felt awkward at first because I had been ignoring them for weeks, but now I NEED that little plate of raw vegetable goodness when I have tacos, and I feel very foolish for my errors of the past.
 The radish and cucumber take my taco experience to the next level.
-They balance the fatty meat with their crisp vegetal qualities - they work alongside the acidity of the salsa to lighten the overall meal and round out the flavor profile.
+They balance the fatty meat with their crisp vegetal qualities.
+They work alongside the acidity of the salsa to lighten the overall meal and round out the flavor profile.

 This is also something I can bring into my home cooking.
 Just as a little reminder for when I'm building a meal.
 It doesn't have to be cucumber and radish specifically.
 But if I'm preparing something that is really oily and rich, finding a crisp seasonal fresh vegetable to accompany the meal is at the front of my mind.